croz-ltd/nrich/nrich-logging/README.md

 verbosity level is resolved from following key value:

-`net.croz.TextException.verbosityLevel` supported values are NONE, COMPACT, FULL
+`net.croz.TextException.loggingVerbosityLevel` supported values are NONE, COMPACT, FULL

 logging level is resolved from following key value:

 `net.croz.TextException.loggingLevel` supported values are DEBUG, WARN, INFO, ERROR

-When `verbosityLevel` is set to NONE the logging of the exception is skipped.
+When `loggingVerbosityLevel` is set to NONE the logging of the exception is skipped.

 When it is set to COMPACT the output is given bellow: